MassiveDynamo/FleetCarrierAutopilot/README.md

 - Optionally your ship or an alt on the FC (Fleet Carrier) as fuel transfer mechanism

 ## How to contribute
+TBD

+## Caveat Emptor
+Use at your own risk.